 - Candidates are required to declare whether they have previously been enrolled on a doctoral programme and provide an explanation for not having completed it.

-- All funded PhD students, whether UK or International, will be eligible for a full award which includes a stipend to support living costs, and tuition fees.
-The number of scholarships available will vary for each residence status based on funding requirements.
+- All funded PhD students, will be eligible for a full award which includes a stipend to support living costs, and tuition fees (home fee status only).

 - Be a UK National (meeting residency requirements), or